dpjanes/iotdb-homestar/README.md

 Really easy.
 Like super easy.

 Home☆Star is the interface bit.
 Home☆Star makes web pages, APIs, "cookbooks" and controls access to IOTDB running on a particular machine.
+It also provides the command line interface for configuring IOTDB.

 ## What does it work with?